-15.1 Where a pupil or student has been assessed as eligible for assisted or free transport in error or is otherwise subsequently assessed as no longer entitled to transport assistance, reasonable notice of the provision to be withdrawn will be issued in writing to the parent.
-In all cases at least 4 calendar weeks' notice will be given before transport is withdrawn.
+- 15.1 Where a pupil or student has been assessed as eligible for assisted or free transport in error or is otherwise subsequently assessed as no longer entitled to transport assistance, reasonable notice of the provision to be withdrawn will be issued in writing to the parent.
+In all cases at least 4 calendar weeks' notice will be given before transport is withdrawn. - 15.2 Where a pupil or student is currently in receipt of transport assistance and moves address and/or school/college they will be reassessed for eligibility under this policy.
+If at that point the pupil/student is assessed as ineligible transport assistance will be withdrawn on the date that the move or change of school takes place.